Las Vegas Facts

 Las Vegas Housing Industry and Labor Force

-The housing industry is a reflection of the city's constant population growth.
-In one recent year alone, more than 21,000 new homes and 26,000 resale homes were purchased and more than 1/3 of all Las Vegas homes are five years old or less.
-The average rent for a two-bedroom apartment is $985.
+The housing industry is a reflection of the city’s constant population growth.
+In one recent year alone, more than 21,000 new homes and 26,000 resale homes were purchased.
+The average rent for a two-bedroom apartment is $933 (as of March 2015) which has actually decreased over the last ten years.
 As the valley runs out of commutable housing space, high-rise condominiums are the vision for the Las Vegas of tomorrow.

 Most rental properties in Las Vegas come with fees that might otherwise be unexpected.
 There is an “application fee” of approximately $25-50, which covers the cost of verifying application information.
 There is also a one-time, non-refundable “cleaning fee” upon moving in.
 Sometimes called an administrative fee, this can run anywhere from $75-$200.